-- 5.1 The designated SMT member of staff with lead responsibility for young person protection issues is Lesley Worsfold, Deputy Principal Resources/ DSL who: - has a key duty to take lead responsibility for raising awareness among the staff of issues relating to the welfare of children and young people, and the promotion of a safe environment for children and young people learning at Hartpury; - will receive training in young person protection issues and inter-agency working, as required by the Gloucestershire Safeguarding Children Partnership, and will receive refresher training at least every 2 years; - will keep up to date with developments in child and young person protection and safeguarding issues at least annually; - will provide an annual report to the Board of Governors setting out how Hartpury has discharged its duties; - is responsible for reporting deficiencies in procedure or policy identified by the Gloucestershire Safeguarding Children Partnership (or others) to the Board of Governors at the earliest opportunity. - 5.2 The specific responsibilities of the designated SMT member of staff with lead responsibility are described in Appendix 2 of this policy. - 5.3 Rayna Edwards, also has responsibility for young person protectinon issues and is Hartpury's Deputy Designated Safeguarding Lead (DDSL) can be contacted on 01452 702495 or 07788 148358 who can be contacted out of hours and to whom all safeguarding incidents should be reported. - 5.4 The specific responsibilities of designated members of staff are described in Appendix 3 of this policy. - 5.5 A member of the Designated Safeguarding Team will always be available to discuss safeguarding concerns.
+- 5.1 The designated SMT member of staff with lead responsibility for young person protection issues is Lesley Worsfold, Deputy Principal Resources/ DSL who: - has a key duty to take lead responsibility for raising awareness among the staff of issues relating to the welfare of children and young people, and the promotion of a safe environment for children and young people learning at Hartpury; - will receive training in young person protection issues and inter-agency working, as required by the Gloucestershire Safeguarding Children Partnership, and will receive refresher training at least every 2 years; - will keep up to date with developments in child and young person protection and safeguarding issues at least annually; - will provide an annual report to the Board of Governors setting out how Hartpury has discharged its duties; - is responsible for reporting deficiencies in procedure or policy identified by the Gloucestershire Safeguarding Children Partnership (or others) to the Board of Governors at the earliest opportunity. - 5.2 The specific responsibilities of the designated SMT member of staff with lead responsibility are described in Appendix 2 of this policy. - 5.3 Rayna Edwards, also has responsibility for young person protection issues and is Hartpury's Deputy Designated Safeguarding Lead (DDSL) can be contacted on 01452 702495 or 07788 148358 who can be contacted out of hours and to whom all safeguarding incidents should be reported. - 5.4 The specific responsibilities of designated members of staff are described in Appendix 3 of this policy. - 5.5 A member of the Designated Safeguarding Team will always be available to discuss safeguarding concerns.
 DDSLs share the responsibility of the 24/7 safeguarding phone.
+The other DDSLs are Summer Vergara, Assistant Head of Health, Charlotte Merryfield, Assistant Head of Safeguarding and Kimberley Thompson, Assistant Head of Safeguarding.